mazondo/highlight-features/README.md

 This is a pretty quick and dirty first implementation, let me know if you're interested in it and I'll clean it up and add more features!
 It serves my current needs pretty well.

 ## Contributing
-Would love any and all help you feel like giving, just please:
+Would love any and all help you feel like giving!

- - Fork the repo
- - Make sure the tests pass (open the SpecRunner.html file)
- - Write tests for the functionality you want (They should fail)
- - Make them pass
- - Push to your fork and submit a pull request